Stocks dip on caution before Fed, earnings

 Some analysts say the recent rally has made stocks vulnerable to profit taking, given lofty valuations and high expectations going into the reporting season.

-In pre-market trade, Tesla (TSLA.O) shares fell more than 2% even after the electric car maker beat Wall Street expectations for first-quarter revenue. read more
+In pre-market trade, Tesla shares fell more than 2% even after the electric car maker beat Wall Street expectations for first-quarter revenue.

 COPPER SHINES